Joshua-Clugston/commute_times/README.md

 It was at this time I did a demo presentation for some feedback.
 After this, I started to overhaul what my presentation would be like (since it was hardly a "presentation" but rather a collection of heatmaps and Python code).

 I made a few new charts in Tableau (which took some time since I wasn't familiar with the idea of Measure Values and filtering those), but I was making progress.
 I just needed to make sure I had some variety and a clear direction for my presentation.

+Finally, I got around to finishing it.
+I had to make some adjustments to the Tableau data source and the Python code, but in the end, I had successfully transfered all the graphs I needed and was able to give some analysis.

+## That's All Folks!